Can You Get Chlamydia From Kissing?

 If your immune system is healthy, it usually prevents CMV from causing severe infection or illness.
 However, babies, children and adults with reduced immune function may get CMV symptoms and will need antiviral medications to help manage it.

-Often, you won’t know that you have chlamydia as many people with the virus don’t show any symptoms.
+People with chlamydia often won’t know that they have it, as many people with chlamydia don’t show any symptoms.
 At least half of men and 70% of women have no symptoms.

 If you do have symptoms, they normally show within one to three weeks of infection.